Monday, November 30, 2020

 Swift Pleasure

-that open the heart without
+open my heart without

 removing clothes.